-Whilst working with students, we provide ongoing counseling, tutoring and access to small student grants.
 Addressing needs holistically promotes academic, social and emotional development.
+While working with students, we provide ongoing counselling, tutoring and access to small student grants.
 Working on young people's sense of self-worth, autonomy, and independence, they grow more confident to take the lead in their lives and realise their dreams.
 Through our studentship program, students get extra support to compete in national Greek exams and attend higher education.

 This project has provided additional documentation in a PDF file (projdoc.pdf).